MaxJv1/IndividualProject2DataAnalysis/README.md

 If we set a KPI target of a internet access of 80 households out of 100 on average, Argentina would be close to get the goal.

-An other way to see the access to internet is with variable Total velocidad bajada by Province, this shows something interesting about the internet access.
+An other way to see the access to internet is with variable Total velocidad bajada by Province, this shows something interesting about internet access in Argentina.

 ![image](https://github.com/MaxJv1/IndividualProject2DataAnalysis/assets/138952349/2a389cd4-dc1d-414a-9b28-9e1e3a72609e)